MoserMichael/my-notes/dev-gotchas.md

 (should have started a log like this ages ago.
 Writing stuff down helps with clarifying the subject matter)

+---30/05/22 05:50:09----------------------

+I think that i wrote something quotable [ here ]( https://news.ycombinator.com/item?id=31552476#31554898 ) on the web revival:

+---
+the closest thing i found is .. github.

+You even have a "definitive list of lists (of lists)" https://github.com/jnv/lists

+You can find lots of foo by searching for "list of foo" on github search. https://github.com/search?q=list+of+anything

+.. and you can make your own free presence with github pages, just like on geocities! https://docs.github.com/en/pages/quickstart

+(now where do you find those 'under construction' giffies? :-)

+   /* old things never die, they just get pushed to some free github repo.
+Maybe there is some git server up there in the sky, that will take care of us when we die :-( */

 ---21/05/22 03:40:55----------------------

 I want to build some python + c based stuff (based on glibc) in a docker: